Horace R. Cayton Sr.

-Horace Roscoe Cayton Sr. (1859–1940) was an American journalist and political activist.
-The son of a slave and a white plantation owner's daughter, Cayton went to Seattle, Washington, in the early 1890s, launching his own newspaper, the Seattle Republican, in 1894.
+Horace Roscoe Cayton Sr. (February 3, 1859 – August 16, 1940) was an American journalist and political activist.
+The son of a slave and a white plantation owner's daughter, Cayton went to Seattle, Washington, in the early 1890s, launching his own newspaper, The Seattle Republican, in 1894.
 The paper was the longest-lived of seven African-American newspapers appearing in Seattle between 1891 and 1901, terminating only in 1913.

 A second publishing venture was launched by Cayton in 1916, with the launch of the eponymous Cayton's Weekly.
 Unlike its predecessor, this four-page tabloid was focused upon national and local news of interest to a black readership.
 Falling into financial difficulties in 1921, Cayton's Weekly briefly altered its production cycle to become Cayton's Monthly before folding completely.

 Biography

 Early years

-Horace was born in 1859 on a plantation in Mississippi.
+Horace Cayton was born in 1859 on a plantation in Mississippi.
 After Emancipation, he and his family moved to a farm near Port Gibson, Mississippi.
-He graduated from Alcorn College (now Alcorn State University) and was attending that institution in 1872.
+He graduated from Alcorn College and was attending that institution in 1872.